dax-leo/Modern.Forms.Toolkit/README.md

 # Modern.Forms.Toolkit

 Fork of excellent Modern.Forms project.
-The purpose of this fork is to continue updating original code with new features and UI components.
+The purpose of this fork is to extend the original code with new features and UI components.

 **Warning**  :
 > Do not use it in a production deployment !